Meithal/ccson/README.md

-Cisson is a small JSON library in C that focuses on being non-disruptive.
-It will not tamper with your data.
+Cisson is a JSON library in C. It can serialize C objects into JSON and parse JSON into C objects.

-It doesn't need a stdlib but can use it if it gives you better performance.
+It doesn't need a stdlib but can use one if it gives you better performance.

-It compiles by default in ANSI C but optionally can compile and use recent features of C11 for better performance.
+It compiles by default in ANSI C.
+It can compile and use recent features of C11 for better performance.

+## Requirements
+Tested on Windows and Linux, should compile with MSVC and GCC.
+Cmake is helpful to easily include this library in your project, but not required if you use the single-header version of it.
+No dependency, including LibC.

 ## Install
-The most easy way to use this library is the header-only file `json_single_header.h`.
-You include it or copy/paste its contents in the file you need the JSON feature.
+The most easy way to use this library is the header-only file `cisson.h`.
+You must `#define CISSON_IMPLEMENTATION` before including the library that way.

 For use as a library you must have CMake installed.
 The default CmakeList script will generate a static and dynamic